 Maintaining A Healthy Weight

-Maintaining an accurate and healthy weight is also very essential to overcome most of the symptoms of periods.
+Finding a healthy balance that supports your body’s needs can help regulate periods.
 A weight change can significantly contribute to irregular periods.
-Try to have healthy food to keep the body in active mode.
-Body Mass Index (BMI) will help to understand what the proper weight should be concerning height.
+Focus on balanced nutrition to support energy levels and hormonal balance.
+Body Mass Index (BMI) will help to understand what the proper weight should be for a given height.

 Surgery